Learn more on one of our guided tours.

 Guided Tour of Sustainability at The Lodge

-Join a guided group tour of the Lodge to learn about the Lodge’s construction and see how responsible development and conservation of native species can have a positive impact in a natural coastal Alabama landscape.
+Join us in the lobby of The Lodge to learn about its construction and see how responsible development and conservation of native species can have a positive impact in a natural coastal Alabama landscape.
 You’ll also learn the history of the Lodge and importance of the park to the State of Alabama.

 Guided Tour of Sustainability at the Interpretive Center

-The GSP Interpretive Center is pursuing full Living Building Challenge certification, the world’s most rigorous environmental certification.
-On this guided group tour, you'll learn how the building produces 105% of its energy onsite and collects, stores, and treats storm water onsite for human use.
+The GSP Interpretive Center has successfully achieved full Living Building Challenge certification, the world’s most rigorous environmental certification.
+On this guided tour, you'll learn how the building produces 105% of its energy onsite and collects, stores, and treats storm water onsite for human use.

 Coastal Segway Tour